 - Use from previous record: This returns the value of the preceding record in the same field.

-For more information on Field Properties, refer to this article over here.
+For more information on Field Properties panel, refer to this article over here.

 Working With Astera ReportMiner¶